Chapter 5. COM Servers

 keeps an unknown number of references to the class object, where

 “unknown” means one or more.
-Therefore, the CComObjectCached
+Therefore, the CComObjectCached class doesn’t work correctly for an

-class for out-of-process class objects because references to such
+out-of-process class object.
+ATL uses the CComObjectNoLock class for out-of-process class objects because references to such

 objects don’t affect the server’s lifetime in any way.
 However, in